hiqdev/yii2-merchant/README.md

 ## Installation

-The preferred way to install this library is through [composer](http://getcomposer.org/download/).
+The preferred way to install this yii2-extension is through [composer](http://getcomposer.org/download/).

 Either run